ArcherN9/ArcherN9.github.io/_posts/2021-09-13-route-wireguard-traffic-via-mullvad.markdown

 Depending on where the Wireguard server is being setup and whether access to a desktop environment is available or not, we either print the QRCode on the terminal itself or as a file to be accessed via something like [feh][13].
-I'm embarassed to admit this but since my setup was on a headless temporary PiZero, and the qrencode output is a behemoth image, I found it very difficult to import the png file to my ArchLinux daily driver.
+I'm embarassed to admit this but since my setup was on a headless temporary PiZero with a terminal that does not easily zoom in or out and the qrencode output is a behemoth image, I found it very difficult to import the png file to my ArchLinux daily driver.
 Quick fixes with `scp` failed & alterantives like creating an FTP server with [proftpd][14] seemed overkill.
 I resorted to zooming out my terminal to fit the qrcode within the display bounds and scanning it via the Wireguard Android app.
 Not a very techy fix but it works.

 With the configuration imported the Android app, use the switch to enable interface and notice the `Rx` and `Tx` values dynamically change; They serve